Jared Kushner is expected to appear before January 6 committee this week - KESQ

 By Zachary Cohen and Annie Grayer, CNN

-Jared Kushner, son-in-law and former senior adviser to then-President Donald Trump, is expected to appear this week before the House select committee investigating the January 6, 2021, insurrection, according to a source familiar with the planning.
+Jared Kushner, son-in-law and former senior adviser to then-President Donald Trump, is expected to appear this week before the House select committee investigating the January 6, 2021, insurrection, according to two sources familiar with the planning.

 Kushner is expected to appear voluntarily, and the meeting will likely be virtual, the source said.